 I expected the same results.
 Core-Lokt isn’t even Remington’s top-of-the-line match grade stuff.
 How could this possibly do better than a precision Hornady round?
-And yet, as I cycled through the cartridges a familiar pattern started appearing downrange than I thought I’d lost forever.
+And yet, as I cycled the bolt handle, a familiar pattern started appearing downrange than I thought I’d lost forever.
 Instead of the sporadic mess that I’d been seeing for nearly a year, the familiar clover leaf was back, and better than ever.

 Three groups off a bipod later and the rifle was still putting out roughly 1/2 MoA groupings and hasn’t stopped shooting sub-MoA since.

 The moral of the story: it’s not always a case of a barrel being “shot out.”
 Yes, at some point your rifle becomes a virtual smoothbore and it’s time to invest in a Bartlein.
 But if you checkout the rifling and it still looks pretty good, then maybe you just haven’t found the right ammo for your gun yet.
 And in this case, a little Remington magic brought my budget long range rifle back from the dead.

 Remington 308 Win Core-Lokt; qty 20 rounds/box, UPC BOX 047700056203; SKU 21479

 Remington Model 700 SPS Tactical AAC-SD (As Tested Originally)

 Barrel Length: 20” 1:10 rate of twist Heavy Barrel, matte black finish